 Facilitation and strategy development

 Supporting groups in harnessing their collective knowledge, Cultivate! designs and facilitates strategy development, workshops, conferences and learning processes.
-We have worked with networks including Groundswell International, the AgroEcology Fund, the Global Alliance on the Future of Food and WWF International in participatory processes to develop multiyear agroecology strategies.
+We have worked with networks including Groundswell International, the AgroEcology Fund and the Global Alliance on the Future of Food in participatory processes to develop multiyear agroecology strategies.

-In our design, we use and re-interpret interactive tools and methodologies, drawing from approaches such as storytelling, open space, appreciative inquiry, world café, interview techniques, circle and sociocracy.
+In our design, we use and re-interpret interactive tools and methodologies, drawing from a variety of approaches such as storytelling, open space, appreciative inquiry, world café, interviews and circle practice.
 The group´s goals, and their context, composition and resources guide the process.
 We design activities that stimulate creativity, connection and having fun.
 We believe that is the best way to explore both common ground and new ways of thinking and doing.

 What others say about our facilitation:

 “Our gathering was designed as a playful and stimulating participatory process.
 Janneke Bruil and Jessica Milgroom both created lots of space for participants to define discussion topics, reflect in small groups and plenary sessions, participate, debate, and learn from each other.
 Interactive sessions such as poster making enabled participants to communicate their story diagrammatically, and a theatrical session made for a hilarious and bonding exchange of ‘Theories of Change’.
 We all felt that the exchange added strength and solidarity to a growing agroecology movement.”

 “Over the course of our days together one discussion and activity built upon the previous and fed into the next.
 People were invited to give suggestions derived from their experiences as well as offer creative inspirations from the moment.
 The schedule was like a living thing that derived not from hierarchical, but rather lateral inputs from the diverse voices in the space.
 While people were still focused on structure, the structure was in service of connecting different representatives to common causes, while respecting fundamental differences.”